 Below is the 2017-2018 Peer Advisor team.
 Peer Advisors live and breathe study abroad, have a wide variety of experiences & backgrounds, and would love to talk to you about your study abroad plans.

 - Want to ask one of them about their program or experience abroad?
 Go for it!
-Their email address are listed in their bios.
+That’s the reason their email addresses are listed in their bios.

 - * Denotes the student is enrolled in the International Plan

 - Think you’ve got what it takes to be a Peer Advisor?
-Next semester’s application is now OPEN! *Apply here*
+We’ll be hiring again in Fall 2018!

-Zivan Bholai – Aerospace Engineering; 3rd year / Orlando, FL / Georgia Tech-Lorraine: Metz, France
+Zivan Bholai – Aerospace Engineering; 3rd year / Orlando, FL / GT-Lorraine: Metz, France

 While I was in France, I became the Bureau de Etudiants (BDE) president and helped students further enjoy their time abroad by hosting multiple events and helping set up an international career fair.
 I also had the opportunity to visit 14 different countries!
 This opportunity has been one of the most rewarding since I’ve been at Tech and I hope to help many more have an experience like mine.
 Questions about my experience?
 Email me at: email@example.com.